FAQ about Testing Orders

 What is post-exposure prophylaxis? |

 Post-exposure prophylaxis is treatment after an individual has been exposed to a disease.
-Prompt assessment is particularly important to ensure that, if required, Hepatitis B Virus and/or HIV post-exposure prophylaxis is initiated as soon as possible.
+Prompt assessment is critical to ensure that, if required, Hepatitis B Virus and/or HIV post-exposure prophylaxis is initiated as soon as possible.
 There is no evidence to support post-exposure prophylaxis for hepatitis C virus (HCV); however, chronic HCV infection may be prevented or cured with antiviral therapy.
 For more information about post-exposure prophylaxis, see HealthLinkBC File #97 – Contact with Blood and Body Fluids: Protecting Against Infection or visit BC Centre for Disease Control – Blood and Body Fluid Exposure Management. (close) |

 How does someone get tested voluntarily for Hepatitis B, Hepatitis C or HIV? |

-An individual can consult with any health care provider or emergency department to undergo testing in order to know their Hepatitis B, Hepatitis C or HIV status, and request that the results be communicated to the health care provider looking after an individual who is concerned they have been exposed.
-Unless it is the same health care provider caring for both individuals, it is important for the exposed person to provide the other individual with their health care provider’s information, so that a copy of the test results can be provided to the health care provider. (close) |
+An individual can consult with any health care provider or emergency department to undergo testing in to know their Hepatitis B, Hepatitis C or HIV status, and request that the results be communicated to the health care provider looking after an individual who is concerned they have been exposed.
+Unless it is the same health care provider caring for both individuals, the exposed person needs to provide the other individual with their health care provider’s information, so that a copy of the test results can be provided to the health care provider. (close) |

 What if the individual will not get tested voluntarily? |